 - Disability pensions or awards

 - Critical Injury Benefit

-- Special awards including Attendance Allowance, Exceptional Incapacity Allowance, and Clothing Allowance
+- Special awards including Attendance Allowance, Exceptional Incapacity Allowance, Additional Pain and Suffering Compensation, and Clothing Allowance

-Two levels of redress are available to you at the Board: a Review hearing and, if you remain dissatisfied, a subsequent Appeal hearing.
+There are two levels of appeal available to you at the Board: a Review Hearing and, if you remain dissatisfied, a subsequent Appeal Hearing.
 Hearings are non-adversarial, which means that no one opposes your application or argues against you.